 With that in mind, here are the 10 most shorted shares on the ASX this week according to ASIC:

-- Speedcast International Ltd (ASX: SDA) has short interest of 13.1%, which is up sharply week on week.
-Short sellers may believe that Speedcast will disappoint again in FY 2020.
-Due to its high levels of debt, another poor performance could lead to a debt covenant breach.
+- Speedcast International Ltd (ASX: SDA) has short interest of 13.3%, which is down slightly week on week.
+Short sellers appear to believe that Speedcast will deliver another poor result in FY 2020.

-- NEXTDC Limited (ASX: NXT) has 12% of its shares held short, which is down sharply week on week.
-Short sellers may be closing positions after it recently reaffirmed its FY 2020 guidance.
-The data centre operator expects EBITDA growth of 17% to 23% this year.
+- NEXTDC Limited (ASX: NXT) has 11.5% of its shares held short, which is down week on week again.
+Short sellers have been closing positions since the data centre operator revealed that it expects EBITDA growth of 17% to 23% in FY 2020.

-The post These are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.
+The post Here are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.

 Instead of those highly shorted shares, I would buy these buy-rated stocks which have been tipped for very big things.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.